 APAC Weekly Summary

 Please refer to the attached PDF for the full report.

-• The MSCI Asia Ex Japan index (AAXJ) is consolidating near its year-to-date high.
-Major markets have pulled back from recent highs and are approaching logical support levels.
+• The MSCI Asia Ex Japan index (AAXJ) pulled back from a 52-week high.
+Several major markets are pulling back from extended levels.
+Look for markets to hold short-term moving averages or prior logical support levels.
 Focus on stocks that are trading above logical support and close to pivot with rising relative strength.

-• Eight markets, including Japan, South Korea, India and Hong Kong, are in a Confirmed Uptrend.
-Three markets, including China, are in a Rally Attempt.
-Malaysia and Thailand are in an Uptrend Under Pressure.
-South Korea was upgraded to a Confirmed Uptrend from a Rally Attempt.
+• Ten markets, including Japan, China, Taiwan, India and South Korea, are in a Confirmed Uptrend.
+Two markets, including Hong Kong, are in an Uptrend Under Pressure.
+The Philippines is in a Downtrend.

+APAC Weekly Summary